andres20980/kasten-docs/docs/install.md

   object store or an NFS file store (e.g., for cross-cloud snapshot migration) via the use of the AES-256-GCM encryption algorithm.
 Veeam Kasten encryption is always enabled for external data and metadata (more information below), it cannot be disabled.

-Multiple methods of encryption can be used, and Veeam Kasten can be configured to use any of them.
-Veeam Kasten allows users to have multiple Passkeys.
-These Passkeys can be a combination of any of the different types listed below.
-However, only one of them will be in use at any point in time.
+To maintain the security of the primary encryption key, Passkeys are used to perform envelope encryption.
+By default, Kasten will create a passphrase-based Passkey.
+Users can configure multiple passkeys, even from different key management stores, to facilitate key rotation and enhance security by reducing the risk of key compromise.
+Users may delete passkeys as long as at least one valid passkey remains.
+This approach ensures flexible key management with uninterrupted access to backup data.

 A Passkey API resource is used to add, edit, list or remove a Passkey used for data and metadata encryption.